 - imposition of fines of up to $5,000 per count.

 If the contractor involved is state licensed, you need to also file a complaint with the State of Florida Department of Business and Professional Regulation (DBPR).
-For information on the filing of complaints with DBPR, please call 305-513-3437.
+For information on the filing of complaints with DBPR, call 850-487-1395 or view more information online.

 Because investigations and cases vary in complexity duration and priority, a definite time frame cannot be given as to when the complaint process will be completed for any individual case.